-It is considered that the provision of fencing to the rear boundaries of the relevant plots would not have sufficiently detrimental impact on the amenities of neighbouring properties given that such a boundary treatment could have been erected by the original owner or by any subsequent owner of one of the relevant plots without planning permission.
+It is considered that the provision of fencing to the boundaries of the relevant plots would not have sufficiently detrimental impact on the amenities of neighbouring properties given that such a boundary treatment could have been erected by the original owner or by any subsequent owner of one of the relevant plots without planning permission.
 It is also considered that landscaping is not necessary to mitigate any overlooking implications to existing residents, given the relative distances, but in any event tree planting would be provided within the rear garden of the plots which face towards properties on Parkdale.
 On this basis the development would accord with Policy E3 of the Local Plan.

-Boundary treatments to be introduced would be within the rear amenity areas of the relevant plots and as such would not be readily visible from the public domain given that the fencing is also presented to existing residential properties on Parkdale.
+Boundary treatments to be introduced would be within the rear amenity areas of the relevant plots and as such would not be readily visible from the public domain given that the fencing would be screened by a wooded area of open space between Nos.
+55 and 93 Parkdale.
 In these circumstances the development remains compliant with Paragraphs 57, 60 and 61 of the NPPF and Policies E4, F1 and H7 of the Local Plan.